 Directions to the Angel Oak

 It's not located in the middle of nowhere like you might think!
 It's only a few minutes north of Charleston and in a rather populated area.
+It's a very easy stop to make if you're taking an East Coast road trip!

 - Address: 3388 Angel Oak Road, Johns Island, S.C.
 29455